 Introduction

 The Technical Reference Manual (TRM) was developed to measure the resource savings from standard energy efficiency measures.
 The savings’ algorithms use measured and customer data as input values in industry-accepted algorithms.
-The data and input values for the algorithms come from AEPS application forms, standard values including Energy Star standards, or data gathered by Electric Distribution Companies (EDCs).
+The data and input values for the algorithms come from Alternative Energy Portfolio Standards (AEPS) application forms, EDC program application forms, industry accepted standard values (e.g. ENERGY STAR standards), or data gathered by Electric Distribution Companies (EDCs).
 The standard input values are based on the best available measured or industry data.

-The standard values for most commercial and industrial (C&I) measures are supported by end- use metering for key parameters for a sample of facilities and circuits, based on the metered data from past applications in other states.
-These C&I standard values are based on five years of data for most measures and two years of data for lighting.

 Some electric input values were derived from a review of literature from various industry organizations, equipment manufacturers, and suppliers.
 These input values are updated to reflect changes in code, federal standards and recent program evaluations.

 Purpose

-The TRM was developed for the purpose of estimating annual energy savings for a selection of energy efficient technologies and measures.
+The TRM was developed for the purpose of estimating annual electric energy savings and coincident peak demand reductions for a selection of energy efficient technologies and measures.
 The TRM provides guidance to the Administrator responsible for awarding Alternative Energy Credits (AECs).
 The revised TRM serves a dual purpose of being used to determine compliance with the AEPS Act, 73 P.S. §§ 1648.1-1648.8, and the energy efficiency and conservation requirements of Act 129 of 2008, 66 Pa.C.S. § 2806.1.
 The TRM will continue to be updated on an annual basis to reflect the addition of technologies and measures as needed to remain relevant and useful.

-Resource savings to be measured include electric energy (kWh) and capacity (kW) savings.
+Resource savings to be measured include electric energy (kWh) and electric capacity (kW) savings.
 The algorithms in this document focus on the determination of the per unit savings for the energy efficiency and demand response measures.
+The algorithms and methodologies set forth in this document must be used to determine EDC Reported Gross Savings and Evaluation Measurement and Verification (EM&V) Verified Savings.

 Definitions